petehunt/loris/README.md

 First, don't use it.
 Build your features first.
 Avoid premature optimization at all costs.
-Then when it's time to improve performance look for places where your UI stalls and start modifying your code such that the expensive computation gets called from Slowloris and the callback upates the UI.
+Then when it's time to improve performance look for places where your UI stalls and start modifying your code such that the expensive computation gets called from Loris and the callback upates the UI.

   + Where'd my global scope go?